 By this time, I had called my plumber numerous times but he was not available as it was Christmas times.
-My plumbing snake, drain cleaners and hot water, the wet-dry vacuum cleaner was not working.
+My plumbing snake, drain cleaners, and hot water, the wet-dry vacuum cleaner was not working.
 I had disconnected the u-bend under the sink and tried using a wire coat hanger to clear any drain clog all with no success.

 Summary: Assuming that the waste line sits at a small decline, you’ll need to solve a possible airflow issue for your vent stack.
 This will keep neutral air pressure (prevent negative or positive pressure).
 Thus, wastewater will flow down the drain with the help of gravity.
 You should know that the toilet waste line and the sink waste lines are connected at their vent stack.

-Sink Not Draining but Pipes Clear
+Sink Not Draining But Pipes Clear

 My issue was that maybe I had a bigger problem because in the previous 3 months I had just miraculously unclogged my stubborn bathtub that had standing water.

-What is vent stack ? where is it and how can i check / fix it ?
+What is vent stack? where is it and how can I check/fix it?

-Check if the vent stack opening up on the roof ?
+Check if the vent stack opening up on the roof?

 Maybe yes?
 It is a black pipe that extends past the roof and is open at the top allowing rain to enter.
 So maybe some rain froze on the lip and is restricting the opening of the pipe.

-I have same problem since installing new efficient flush toilets.
+I have the same problem since installing new efficient flush toilets.
 If it is a vacuum created, could that cause p-traps to dry out or the toilet bowl level to drop when not in use? ( no leaks).

 raps should NEVER be dry!!
 Sewer gases can enter your home.
-In general, if there is a vacuum in the line, it can suck the water out of your traps and drop toilet water level.
+In general, if there is a vacuum in the line, it can suck the water out of your traps and drop the toilet water level.